 Any time I want to impress my guests or just treat myself to a good meal I’ll pull a recipe from the Italian tradition.
-More than often, most Italian dishes are easier to make than it may seem, given their reputation as fancy.
-Walnut cream pasta sauce falls into the unexpectedly simple recipes category.
-Served, it may look like the fanciest sauce ever.
-Truth is, making this creamy walnut sauce is actually pretty easy and requires only a bunch of ingredients that are also pretty accessible.
+More than often, Italian recipes are easier to make than it may seem.
+Walnut sauce pasta may look like the fanciest pasta dish ever.
+But in fact this pasta dish is actually pretty easy and only requires a bunch of ingredients.

 Why peel the walnuts

 Walnut skins are slightly bitter, and by taking the skins away your walnut sauce will be more delicate in flavour.
 Furthermore peeling the walnuts will give you a smoother sauce.
 I’m all for a rustic feel, but sometimes you want that little fancier note.
 Traditional Ligurian walnut sauce calls for unpeeled walnuts.
 But this creamy walnut sauce is meant to be more delicate, so I think peeling the walnuts is really worth the effort.

 What if I don’t peel the walnuts?
 No big deal!
 Walnuts are generally eaten with skins on, so most people are used to the slightly bitter taste they have.
 Walnut sauce with unpeeled walnuts is still a delicious pasta sauce.
 Peeled walnuts yield a smooth creamy sauce.
 If you don’t peel the walnuts your sauce will have a light speckle caused by the walnut skin bits.

 The easiest way to peel the walnuts is by quickly simmering them in boiling water.
 Add the walnuts to a small pot of boiling water and simmer for a couple of minutes.
 Drain, rinse under cold water to cool and place on a kitchen towel.